-“A relaxed yet top-quality beachside resort, that wows families in school holidays and couples in the shoulder months, whether you're active types or pure sun worshippers”
+“A relaxed yet top-quality beachside resort, that wows families and couples alike, whether you're active types or pure sun worshippers”

 But the best thing about Eagles Palace is the the tranquility and sense of space - there are over 150 rooms, but you'd never know it.
 Thanks to oodles of communal space, nowhere feels crowded, and the resort actually feels quite compact to stroll around.
 Staff are faultless - everything is done with big smiles.
 And whilst you can tear yourself away to visit the Mount Athos monasteries and Amouliani island, don't feel that you should.
 Take advantage of the superb childcare so you can slip off for a hot-stone massage or go wake-boarding, then have dinner as the sun descends into a blazing orange sky.